arunslalgit/Synthetic-Monitoring-using-Groovy/Yaml config.md

 ## Overview

-This YAML configuration is used to define monitoring and testing settings for various services under different applications (denoted by EAI numbers).
-Each EAI number represents a distinct application, and within each application, multiple service modules can be configured.
+This YAML configuration is used to define monitoring and testing settings for various services under different applications (denoted by app numbers).
+Each app number represents a distinct application, and within each application, multiple service modules can be configured.
 The configuration details include the request parameters, load balancer information, and specific HTTP settings for each service module.

 ## Structure of the YAML File

-### EAI Section
+### app Section

-- **`eais`**: This is the root level of the configuration that contains a list of applications, each identified by a unique EAI number.
+- **`apps`**: This is the root level of the configuration that contains a list of applications, each identified by a unique app number.
-  - **`eai`**: A unique identifier for an application (EAI number).
-Replace the placeholder with the actual EAI number.
+  - **`app`**: A unique identifier for an application (app number).
+Replace the placeholder with the actual app number.

 ### Modules Section

-Each EAI contains a list of modules.
+Each app contains a list of modules.
 A module corresponds to a specific service within the application that you want to monitor or test.

 - **`module_name`**: The name of the service module.
 This should be a unique identifier for the service within the application.
 - **`active`**: A boolean flag indicating whether the module is active (`true`) or inactive (`false`).
 Inactive modules will be ignored by the monitoring system.